-If you have prioritized your budget, made a list of what you plan to spend, you can attempt to balance out the holiday expenses by cutting back in other areas, said Kaymar K.S., CEO of World Consulting Group.
-“For example, if you are going to spend more on food this year, could you drive less in December to equalize out the budget.
-The more things you want, the more you may have to tighten purse strings, but looking at it this way can help you decide personally how important the holiday budget is.”
+Once you’ve pinned down a budget and made of list of what you plan to spend, you can attempt to balance out the holiday expenses by cutting back in other areas.
+If you know that you’re going to spend a lot of money on gifts and food this year, you could try driving less in November and December to account for that.
+The more things you plan to buy, the more you’ll have to cut back.
+But, looking at it in this way can help you figure out what’s most important to your holiday budget.

 Especially if you’re working within a limited budget, be careful about how you spend those precious dollars.
 “Do your research,” Mounger urged.
 “Before purchasing your gifts, make sure you compare prices from different stores and are aware of any valuable offers available such as store coupons, manufacturers discounts, two-for-ones or future savings.”

 Start Saving Early

 If you haven’t already, you still have time to start putting money aside specifically for the holidays, said Sonali Divilek, head of digital products and channels at Chase Bank.
 “Don’t let the holidays creep up and throw off your budget, it’s critical to start saving as early as possible.
 Utilizing mobile budgeting apps can help track and adjust daily spending so you can start saving.”

 One way to reduce your spend at the holidays is to take advantage of any consumer rewards programs that will give you deals and cash backs.
 But, according to Amy Dunn, the chief marketing officer at Bumped, her tech company is on a mission to create an ownership economy by giving you a new way to get rewards through fractional stocks.